makehumancommunity/makehuman-static-website/content/Assets/CreatingAssets/MakeClothes/introduction.md

 * **scaling**: select the part of the body which is important for the scaling.
 Most likely torso for a t-shirt, head for a hat etc.

 * **delete-group**: it is a good method to delete vertices on the body if clothes are not transparent.
-This avoids bleeding through, that is, that vertices that should be "inside" suddenly appear outside of the clothes (see: [[Documentation:MakeClothes Delete-Groups|use delete-groups]]).
+This avoids bleeding through, that is, that vertices that should be "inside" suddenly appear outside of the clothes.
+See: [delete-group]({{< relref "makeclothes_deletegroups" >}}).
 All vertices not to be displayed should be selected on the body (not helper) and assigned to a vertex on the human.
 The name of this group must be inserted in the box.
 If more than one piece of cloth is created, they all can have a different delete-group on the same human.

 * **use MakeSkin**: without MakeSkin a simple material is saved for the piece of cloth (white base color).
 Otherwise the material file of the plugin [[Documentation:MaterialsMakeSkin|MakeSkin]] is used.
 See "Materials" below.